semaphoreci/docs/docs/account-management/startup-plan.md

 To understand how additional spending is calculated, please visit our [Billing Overview page](/account-management/billing-overview/).

-### Seats cost
+### Seat cost

-In addition to the 5 free seats provided in the Subscription, any additional seat used will be charged at **$15** per seat.
+In addition to the 5 free seats provided in the Subscription, any additional seat used will be charged at **$15** per seat per month.

-You can see in more detail how the seat pricing works in the [Seat billing overview](/account-management/billing-overview/#seats) section.
+You can see how the seat pricing works in more detail in the [Seat billing overview](/account-management/billing-overview/#seats) section.

 ### Free credits

 Your Startup subscription comes with **$45** of free credits every month.
-These credits equal to **6,000** minutes (*based on the e1-standard-2 pricing*) of cloud machine time.
+These credits equal to **6,000** minutes (*based on e1-standard-2 pricing*) of cloud machine time.

 The free credits are applied to all additional spending, including machine time, seats, storage, and egress.

 Please note that free credits are not transferable and will be reset at the start of each billing period.

-## Job Concurrency & Self-Hosted Agents
+## Job concurrency & self-hosted agents

 On the Startup plan, you can run **up to 80 jobs** in parallel, regardless of the machine type.

 Additionally, you can connect **up to 40** [self-hosted agents](/ci-cd-environment/self-hosted-agents-overview/) to your organization.

-## Cloud Machine Types
+## Cloud machine types

 In addition to the standard *E1 (Linux)* and *A1 (MacOS)* machines, the Startup plan also grants access to our more powerful *E2* and *F1* machine generations.